-We aim to maintain estates of sufficient size to enable the above objectives to be met, and if we believe that the size of either estate will fall too low we will take action to increase it.
-If either estate becomes larger than we believe is necessary to meet the above objectives, we would aim to reduce it, for example by increasing the amounts of bonus allocations over a period.
+We aim to maintain an estate of sufficient size to enable the above objectives to be met, and if we believe that the size of the estate will fall too low we will take action to increase it.

+If the estate becomes larger that we believe is necessary to meet the above objectives, we would aim to reduce it, for example by increasing the amounts of bonus allocations over a period.